tlobnow/dynamics_pipeline_v2/README.md

     pip install numpy tifffile pims>=0.3.0 pims_nd2 nd2reader opencv-python matplotlib

 ---

 # Image Analysis Pipeline

 ## Create Folder Structure
 We will create a folder that contains our imaging data.
-In subfolders, you can organize individual runs.
+In subfolders, you can organize all your raw files (`.nd2`) by batch_date, just the creation date, by cell lines, or whatever is logical for you.

-    mkdir -p ~/pipeline/{raw,pending_processing,finished}
+    mkdir -p ~/pipeline/{raw,pending_processing/TEST_BATCH/{Input/parameter_tables,Processing,Output},finished}

-The following documentation will explain how you prepare your input for processing.
+The following documentation will explain how you prepare your input for processing and I recommend to run my example set called `TEST_BATCH` that is stored on data-tay (`/Volumes/TAYLOR-LAB/Finn_v2/dynamics_pipeline_v2.zip`).
+Transfer it to `~/pipeline/pending_processing`.
-Store your raw nd2 files in a subfolder (you might want to organize by creation date or by cell lines, etc.) in `pipeline/raw`

-    cd ~/pipeline/raw
-    mkdir your_folder

-Copy this folder to the `pipeline/pending_processing` using `cp -r your_folder ../pending_processing/your_folder`

-    cd ../pending_processing

-If you want to take a look at a prepared folder, you can download my TEST_BATCH from data-tay (`/Volumes/TAYLOR-LAB/Finn_v2/dynamics_pipeline_v2.zip`)
+In the same folder on data-tay, I have supplied a tarball (`dark_frames.tar.zip`) that contains files we need for analysis.
+Transfer this file to the cluster and move the unpacked folder to `~/pipeline`.

-## Input
+## Input: The parameter_tables

+I will use TEST_BATCH for the walk through.

-Your input data goes into ~/pipeline/pending_processing/batch_date/Input/parameter_tables.
-There are five files, including:
+Your input data goes into `~/pipeline/pending_processing/TEST_BATCH/Input/parameter_tables`.
+You need to prepare the following five files:
 * constants.csv
 * dark_frames.csv
 * directories.csv